CIDR (Classless Inter-Domain Routing) is a method introduced in 1993 by the IETF to improve IPv4 address allocation and reduce address waste.

 Where:

-• We subtract 2 for the network and broadcast addresses
+The subtraction of 2 removes the network and broadcast addresses

 Figure 4 – Calculating usable addresses with a /24 subnet mask.